 As the Group deals in diverse foreign currencies, gains or losses on foreign exchange were summarized as a single amount.
-For the years ended December 31, 2020 and 2019, the foreign exchange gain (loss), including both realized and unrealized, amounted to a gain of \$157.073 and a gain of \$12,114, respectively.
+For the years ended December 31, 2021 and 2020, the foreign exchange gains (losses), including both realized and unrealized, amounted to \$61,390 and \$157,073, respectively.